Canadian Airlines: In-flight services

 First Class was available on flights using wide body jets and Business Classes on flights not using regional jets or turboprop aircraft.

 In 1987, Canadian Airlines banned smoking on all domestic flights.

 Food

-Food from flights within Canada were provided by LSG Sky Chefs and all other flights by local contractors.
+Meals provided on flights within Canada were catered by LSG Sky Chefs and all other flights by local contractors.

 Maintenance

 Maintenance was provided by in-house operations during the existence of the airlines.
 Aircraft would be serviced by other airlines at airports without CA operations.

 Ground handling

 Ground handling was provided by in-house operations during the existence of the airlines.
 Aircraft baggage would be handled by in-house operations and the interior cleaning and lav and potable service, carpet replacement, seat back and seat covered replacement was handled by Canadian Airlines Cleaning department at airports within CA operations.

 Entertainment

 Most international and medium haul flights provided both video and audio entertainment.
 Short haul flights provided audio entertainment only.